Sound Transit takes ownership of aging downtown Seattle tunnel

 For the past few years, travelers constantly complained about broken escalators and elevators, which King County and Sound Transit failed to replace in the 2010s as they neared the end of a 30-year lifespan.
 Sound Transit took over the conveyances in 2021 with a new maintenance contractor, Schindler.

-Sound Transit can’t just fasten new components, but must also re-engineer the surrounding tunnel area and deliver parts into areas where space can be tight, said Suraj Shetty, executive director of operations.
+Sound Transit can’t just fasten new components, but must also reengineer the surrounding tunnel area and deliver parts into areas where space can be tight, said Suraj Shetty, executive director of operations.

 Downtown’s Westlake Station, formerly the busiest stop on the 1 Line, served about 9,600 daily passengers boarding trains as of August, down from its late-2010s peak near 15,000.
 Overall, 1 Line use is around 80,000 per day and gradually rebounding in 2022.
-In rebuilding transit ridership, the community must surmount COVID-related health worries, office closures as people work from home, and quality-of-life problems that range from open drug use on downtown sidewalks to a March incident when a man threw a commuting nurse down station stairs.
+In rebuilding transit ridership, the community must surmount COVID-related health worries, office closures as people work from home, and problems that range from open drug use on downtown sidewalks to a March incident when a man threw a commuting nurse down station stairs.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.